trondhindenes/Kubelini/README.md

 This repo is not finished in any way

 ### Background
-As an excerise for learning the ins and outs of Kubernetes, I decided to create an Ansible-based deployment of Kelsey Hightower's "Kubernetes the hard way" (https://github.com/kelseyhightower/kubernetes-the-hard-way).
+As an excerise for learning the ins and outs of Kubernetes, I decided to create an Ansible-based deployment of Kelsey Hightower's "Kubernetes the hard way" (https://github.com/kelseyhightower/kubelini).

 Kubelini does not match "Kubernetes the hard way" 100%, there are slight differences in networking and some of the PKI stuff (see below).
 However, most of the components are configured as identical as possible to the original.

 ### What gets deployed
-Kubelini deploys Kubernetes 1.8 with Docker 1.13 and Weavenet 2.0.5
+Kubelini deploys Kubernetes 1.9.0 with Docker 1.13 and Weavenet or Flannel
 ### Prerequisites
 - Kubelini uses Amazon S3 to distribute certain files (certificates and dynamicly generated config files).
 Replacing the S3 part with cifs or a similar backend should be fairly easy if s3 is a big no-no for you.
 - Kubelini expects a set of already running nodes, and has only been tested with Ubuntu 16.04.